-Nicole Einbinder is a news reporter at Business Insider based in New York City.
+Nicole Einbinder is an investigative reporter at Business Insider based in New York City.
 You can view her profile here.

-Her work has been published by FRONTLINE, Bustle, The New Yorker, Narratively, Religion News Service, the Queens Tribune, the Seattle Times, and the Orange County Register.
+Her work has been published by The Nation, FRONTLINE, Bustle, The New Yorker, Narratively, Religion News Service, the Queens Tribune, the Seattle Times, and the Orange County Register.

 Nicole graduated with highest honors from Columbia University's Graduate School of Journalism, where she was the recipient of the Pulitzer Traveling Fellowship.
 She received a Scripps-Howard grant to cover religion in India, where she wrote about caste-based violence and Dalits looking to escape the caste system by converting to Buddhism.
 That story was a finalist for the Religion News Association's awards for Religion Reporting Excellence.
 She has also reported from Indonesia, where she explored the country's anti-LGBT clampdowns, and El Salvador, where she investigated massacres from the state's civil war that had never been documented due to an amnesty law.